 South Coast Railroad Museum is located in Goleta California a few miles north of Santa Barbara.
 The 1901 Southern Pacific Railroad Depot was originally located about two miles west of its present location.

-During the year South Coast Railroad Museum holds one-day round trip excursions from Santa Barbara aboard the vintage railroad cars, All trips begin in Santa Barbara or Goleta and travel to San Luis Obispo, with the same-day return service.
+South Coast Railroad Museum features one-day round-trip excursions from Santa Barbara aboard the vintage railroad cars, All trips begin in Santa Barbara or Goleta and travel to San Luis Obispo, with the same-day return service.

-Enjoy spectacular views from the comfort of one of the West Coast’s premiere privately-owned rail cars as your train travels along the Pacific shoreline.
-Points of interest along the route include the Santa Barbara Channel Islands, Point Conception, Vandenberg AFB, the wine country of southern San Luis Obispo County, and much more.
+Enjoy spectacular views from the comfort of a privately-owned rail car as your train travels along the Pacific shoreline.
+Points of interest along the route include the Santa Barbara Channel Islands, Point Conception, Vandenberg AFB, and the wine country of southern San Luis Obispo County.
 Space is limited on these trips limited to a maximum of 36 passengers.

-South Coast Railroad Museum is located about two miles from the Santa Barbara Airport and about one mile from the Goleta train station, which is served by all of Amtrak’s San Diegan trains traveling north of Los Angeles.
+South Coast Railroad Museum is located about two miles from the Santa Barbara Airport and about one mile from the Goleta train station, which is served by Amtrak trains traveling north of Los Angeles.

-The Goleta Train Depo is listed on the California Register of Historical Resources and is a Santa Barbara County Historical Landmark (No. 22).
+The Goleta Train Depot is listed on the California Register of Historical Resources and is a Santa Barbara County Historical Landmark (No. 22).
 Admission to railroad museum is free.